christophzengerle/AiGen_CAD/README.md

 * **src : str, default=None**
 Source file or folder (takes every .step file in the directory as input)
 * **dest: str, default="png_files"**
 Destination folder.
-Is created if doesn't exist.
+Is created if it doesn't exist.

 ### CAD or Mesh (.step/.obj) to Pointcloud (.ply)